Buberwa-J/Abstraction-Based-Bug-Severity-Classification/README.md

 # Limitations

-It's essential to note that the current results may not be entirely satisfactory due to the limitations of the dataset.
-The size of the dataset used for training and evaluation is relatively small, which has impacted the model's performance and generalization capabilities.
-Therefore, while the model provides valuable insights, its predictions should be interpreted with caution.
+The size of the dataset used for training and evaluation is very small and limited.
+This has impacted the model's performance and generalization capabilities.
+Therefore, while the model provides valuable insights, its predictions should be interpreted with this in mind.

 # File Structure
 source: Contains source files organized with prefixed numbers for ease of reproducing results.